What Are the Standard Working Hours In Hungary?

 Maximum Overtime In Hungary

-In Hungary, the maximum overtime an employee can work is 250 hours per year.
-Employers who require employees to work overtime beyond this limit must ensure that they are compensated accordingly, typically through additional pay or time off.
+In Hungary, the maximum overtime an employee can work is 250 hours per calendar year.
+This can be extended to 300 hours through a collective agreement.
+Additionally, since January 2019, employers and employees can separately agree to a further 150 hours (or 100 hours if already at 300) of "voluntarily undertaken overtime," allowing up to 400 hours annually.
+Employers who require employees to work overtime must ensure that they are compensated accordingly, typically through additional pay or time off.
 Failure to comply with these regulations can result in legal penalties, including fines for the employer.

 Overtime Payout Rates In Hungary

 In Hungary, employees are entitled to extra compensation for overtime hours worked.
-For overtime performed on regular working days, employees should be paid at least 1.5 times their regular hourly rate (time-and-a-half).
-Overtime worked on weekends or public holidays may be compensated at a higher rate, such as double time.
+For overtime performed on regular working days, employees should be paid at least 1.5 times their regular hourly rate (150% of base pay).
+Overtime worked on weekends or public holidays is compensated at a higher rate of 200% of the employee's base pay (double time).
 Employers must ensure they are following these rules to avoid penalties for non-compliance with overtime pay laws.

 Rest Periods and Breaks In Hungary

 In Hungary, employees are entitled to rest periods during the workday and between shifts.
 Workers who work more than 6 hours per day are entitled to at least a 20-minute meal break, which should be provided during the working day.
+For shifts exceeding 9 hours, employees are entitled to an additional 25-minute break.
 In addition to daily rest periods, employees must also receive a minimum of 11 hours of rest between shifts.
 Employers are responsible for ensuring compliance with these regulations and providing employees with the necessary breaks for their well-being.

 Night Shifts and Weekend Regulations